OperAI/Covid-19/README.md

 The approach we have used to trace and model the spread is also a privacy-preserving approach as non-contact based approach.
 The scripts in preparation are made available at https://lnkd.in/fvF3_fm.
 They will be constantly updated along with the data.

 Such privacy-preserving approaches and scripts can be used at a finer scale with granular data (city/province), to trace and model the spread locally and possibly hourly.
-Privacy-preserving approaches include individual privacy as well as and organizational privacy
+Privacy-preserving approaches include individual privacy as well as organization privacy.

 Models can help to catch up and curb the spread and avert surges, if any. https://lnkd.in/ehfyuUZ.
 Earlier, models have shown that by acting just a week earlier, 67% of infections would have been avoided.
 That number would have reached 95% of reduced infections, with the same protective measures, if they had been applied three weeks earlier. https://lnkd.in/evKXJ2G.